 Is it cheaper to build my own shed?

-Sheds, arbours and pergolas need to be properly installed and whereas small, light structures can be sited on firm, levelled gravel or paving, more substantial structures require a concrete base laid above a well-compacted hardcore sub-base.
+Whether looking at shed, arbor or pergola ideas, all need to be properly installed, and whereas small, light structures can be sited on firm, levelled gravel or paving, more substantial structures require a concrete base laid above a well-compacted hardcore sub-base.

 How can I make my shed look nice?